 European coltsfoot identification and control

 European coltsfoot is a clone-forming, rhizomatous perennial that grows to about 20 inches tall.
 Plants first send up flowering stems in the early spring, each with a large, single yellow daisy-like flowerhead, with yellow ray and disk flowers, at stem tips.
 Just before or after flowers have formed fluffy dandelion-like seeds, large basal leaves on long petioles grow up from the rhizomes, with somewhat roundish leaf blades that are more or less white-woolly on the undersides.
 The leaf edges are often angled or squared off as if they were trimmed with scissors.
-Leaves tend to grow perpendicular to the ground.
+Leaves tend to grow parallel to the ground.

 The plant thrives in open to shaded disturbed habitats, forming extensive colonies.
 It is a known weed in European agricultural systems, where it is difficult to control, as well as native plant communities.
 In Washington, European coltsfoot has established in riparian areas after knotweed control.